MaxBittker/MaxBittker.github.io/src/pages/making-sandspiel/index.md

 ![dust](dust2.png)

 It's... a falling sand game!
-You can set things on fire, draw fountains, and there's ever a fluid simulation that allows particles to float around in the wind.
+You can set things on fire, draw fountains, and there's even a fluid simulation that allows particles to float around in the wind.
 I think my favorite things about this game was making pixel art with the rainbow "Dust" element, and the way that "Dirt" absorbs water to becomes mud.

-On the other hand, resolution is only 100x100 (Sandspiel has 9x more pixels), there's no mobile support, the interface is confusing and keyboard based, and the element logic is pretty janky.
+On the negative side, resolution is only 100x100 (Sandspiel has 9x more pixels), doesn't work on a phone, the interface is confusing and keyboard based, and the element logic is pretty janky.

-It's also rendered with canvas APIs, and the code is a disorganized mess.
-Plenty of dynamic typing, questionable abstractions, gnarly switch statements, and global variables.
-All of this made implementing and debugging each successive element's logic increasingly difficult-- to the point that it resulted in bugs that I domesticated and kept in the game, such as the elementg "Glitch" which behaves differently depending on what element you have selected.
+It's also rendered with canvas APIs, and the code is a naive mess.
+Plenty of dynamic typing, squishy abstractions, gnarly switch statements, and global variables.
+All of this made implementing and debugging each successive element's logic increasingly difficult-- to the point that it resulted in bugs that I domesticated and kept in the game, such as the element "Glitch" which behaves differently depending on what element you have selected.

 I was really proud of this game and had a great time building it, but it followed the familar arc of a system collapsing under its own weight as progress became more difficult and motivation waned.
-The last commit was kind of classic, and I never did follow up on that "impending refactor".
+The last commit message was kind of classic, and I never did follow up on that "impending refactor".

 ![last dust commit](dust_commits_master.png)

-(Three years elapse, and I become slightly better at programming and interface design)

 ###LÖVEly
-The [second approach](https://github.com/MaxBittker/sand-toy) was in Lua, and my work here turned out to become the direct prototype for Sandspiel.
+The [second approach](https://github.com/MaxBittker/sand-toy) was with Lua in 2018, and my work here turned out to be the direct prototype for Sandspiel.

 ![lua](lua.png)